‘Days Of Our Lives’ June 26 Episode: Abby Buys Pregnancy Test, Kayla Gets Proof, Will Confesses [Recap]

 Will finally confesses to Paul that he had a memory.
 He admits that when Sonny hugged him, it took him to another time in his life.
 He tells Paul that he was afraid to share the memory because he remembered having a close attraction to Sonny.
 Paul wants him to remember because he chooses to believe that he can trust in their love.

-Will informs Paul that he stole the serum, who is immediately angry.
+Will informs Paul that he stole the serum, who becomes immediately angry.
 He wants him to return the vial to the hospital or destroy it.
 After making some convincing points, Paul realizes that he can’t talk Will out of injecting himself with the drug and finally agrees to help.

 Sonny (Freddie Smith) yells at his father Justin (Wally Kurth) for trying to settle his case.
 Offering a jackpot to the sleazeball Leo makes him look guilty.
 Sonny realizes he should apologize to Justin because of the lawsuit dragging his family down.